 A run down of the flavours: Chocolate genoise sponge is liberally soaked with a cointreau and orange syrup, Rich dark chocolate mousse infused with fresh orange.
 The gateaux is topped with an orange gel, and decorated with Chantilly cream flavoured with cointreau and orange oil, a dark chocolate cake collar, and toffee shards/shapes.

 This rich chocolate sponge cake was a development from the Experimental mocha torte I posted earlier- in particular improving the mousse filling consistency, and selecting the best flavoured chocolate as the base for this recipe.

 I ran out of time to create a new cream design on the top, so I just used an old standard design.
 I was preparing dinner as well, usually I bake tortes or gateaux cakes a day before to let the flavours meld.
-However we had other engagements that day, so the pressure was on (Just to share with you, dinner was Roast rib eye beef with a hazelnut, bacon and fresh herb crust, red wine and mushroom sauce, creamy mashed potato and steamed vegies- so you can see my time was limited, but Hubby A was well chuffed and stuffed! )
+However we had other engagements that day, so the pressure was on :P (Just to share with you, dinner was Roast rib eye beef with a hazelnut, bacon and fresh herb crust, red wine and mushroom sauce, creamy mashed potato and steamed vegies- so you can see my time was limited, but Hubby A was well chuffed and stuffed! )

 So, grab big cup of coffee or tea and join me in this baking journey….it’s a long post, as I’m including the recipe and pics.
 I hope you enjoy your read…And YES, it was really, really rich and delicious.

 I’m going to write the recipe in the overall order of procedures for making the cake.